ClementNerma/Rave/docs/books/hybrid.md

 let result = 2 / 3;
 ```

-Why should the compiler understand here?
+Why does the compiler understand here?
 It sees an integer divided by an integer, so the result should be an integer.
 But any human would understand the result should be here a `float` as the result is around `0.66666...`.

-Because of this confusion, the code above will produce `0`.
+Because of this confusion, the above code will produce `0`.
 An unexpected number that could result in strange behaviours in your programs.
 The simpliest and shortest way to indicate you are dealing with a `float` is to do explicit conversion:

 ```sn
 let result = 2.0 / 3.0;